Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 Ideally, to actively stabilize $\chi_{ij}$ against $\omega_p$ fluctuations, integrated in the pulse-shape construction, we should require

-where $K$ is the maximal desired degree of stabilization.
-Since all pulse shapes, regardless of their maximal degree of stabilization $K$, need to satisfy both the decoupling conditions (\ref{eq:INTRO1}) between the motional modes and the computational states and the degree-of-entanglement condition (\ref{INTRO4a}) (where ``$\pi/8$'' may be replaced by the actual desired degree of entanglement), carefully following the steps in section S4, we may write
+where $K_{\chi}$ is the maximal desired degree of $\chi$ stabilization.
+Since all pulse shapes, regardless of their maximal degree of stabilization $K_{\chi}$, need to satisfy both the decoupling conditions (\ref{eq:INTRO1}) between the motional modes and the computational states and the degree-of-entanglement condition (\ref{INTRO4a}) (where ``$\pi/8$'' may be replaced by the actual desired degree of entanglement), we may write

 where

 and

 To understand the consequences of (\ref{eq:S14-1}) [(\ref{eq:chiLambda}), respectively], we spectrally decompose $R_p^{(k)}$ according to